 In 2008, when Liverpool was European Capital of Culture, the influx of visitors did much to elevate the city’s profile and, crucially, its economy.
 A good time was had by all into the bargain.
 What Europe can do, we can do on a local basis, surmised the Government.
 And so the UK City of Culture (CoC) was born.

-This year it’s Kingston-upon-Hull.
+2017 saw Kingston-upon-Hull as the CoC.
 Or simply Hull.
-This is a celebration of an unsung city on the North Sea coast and the year-long programme of events is an eclectic series of dance, music, spoken word, art, food and theatre – a strong tradition in the area, home of pioneering Hull Truck Theatre Company.
+This was a celebration of an unsung city on the North Sea coast and the year-long programme of events was an eclectic series of dance, music, spoken word, art, food and theatre – a strong tradition in the area, home of pioneering Hull Truck Theatre Company.

-While the announcement of Hull as CoC took many by surprise, some 340,000 turned up for the opening in January.
-Five months in, the inventive 365-day programme is pulling in the crowds.
-From Little Mix at a pop festival to community events, the next few months promise something for all tastes – see our pick, below.
+While the announcement of Hull as CoC took many by surprise, some 340,000 turned up for the opening in January, and the inventive 365-day programme is pulled in the crowds.
+From Little Mix at a pop festival to community events, it promised something for all tastes – see our pick, below.

 Hull, however, is more than just the festival.
-The CoC theme may be ‘coming out of the shadows’ but, following the demise of the fishing industry, major regeneration was signalled in 2002 with the dawning of the age of aquarium, the opening of The Deep.
+The CoC theme may have been ‘coming out of the shadows’ but, following the demise of the fishing industry, major regeneration was signalled in 2002 with the dawning of the age of aquarium, the opening of The Deep.

 Visitors can walk underneath the massive tanks and gaze at exotic rarities – sawfish, several types of shark and, the latest addition, a brace of loggerhead turtles.
 Show the world a penguin and the world will come, so Gentoo penguins have been installed in their own Kingdom of Ice, where they enjoy a view of the Humber and its magnificent bridge.
 Longer than Golden Gate, at 7,283ft it’s one of the longest bridges in the world you can walk or cycle across.